seancdavis/seancdavis-com/www/src/posts/2022-08-18-3-creative-uses-for-github-issues.md

 ### Building a Comment System with GitHub Issues

-You may have noticed that the swyx issue also [has comments](https://github.com/sw-yx/swyxkit/issues/10#issuecomment-1008486860) that appear as comments about that particular post.
+You may have noticed that the swyx issue also [has comments](https://github.com/sw-yx/swyxkit/issues/10#issuecomment-1008486860) that appear as commentary for that particular post.
 That's because they are!

-{% post_image alt="", src="/uploads/220818/swyx-comments.png" %}
+{% post_image alt="Comments on swyx blog post", src="/uploads/220818/swyx-comments.png" %}

 GitHub issues can also be used as a commenting system.
 In fact, I'd be much more likely to use them as comments on posts, as they are already designed to be a commenting thread, with built-in reactions.